Examples and counter-examples of log-symplectic manifolds: Abstract

 \section{Abstract}

 {We study topological properties of log-symplectic structures and produce examples of compact manifolds with such structures.
-Notably we show that several symplectic manifolds do not admit log-symplectic structures and several log-symplectic manifolds do not admit symplectic structures, for example $\#m \C P^2 \# n\bar{\C P^2}$ has log-symplectic structures \iff\ $m,n>0$ while they only have symplectic structures for $m=1$.
-We introduce surgeries that produce log-symplectic manifolds out of symplectic manifolds and show that for any simply connected 4-manifold $M$, the manifolds $M \# (S^2 \times S^2)$ and $M \# \C P^2 \# \bar{\C P}^2$ have log-symplectic structures and any compact oriented log-symplectic four-manifold can be transformed into a collection of symplectic manifolds by reversing these surgeries.}
+Notably we show that several symplectic manifolds do not admit {\it bona fide} log-symplectic structures and several {\it bona fide} log-symplectic manifolds do not admit symplectic structures, for example $\#m \C P^2 \# n\bar{\C P^2}$ has {\it bona fide} log-symplectic structures \iff\ $m,n>0$ while they only have symplectic structures for $m=1$.
+We introduce surgeries that produce log-symplectic manifolds out of symplectic manifolds and show that any compact oriented log-symplectic four-manifold can be transformed into a collection of symplectic manifolds by reversing these surgeries.
+Finally we show that if a compact manifold admits an achiral Lefschetz fibration with homologicaly essential fibers, then the manifold admits a log-symplectic structure.
+Then, using results of Etnyre and Fuller \cite{MR2219214}, we conclude that if $M$ is a compact, simply connected 4-manifold then $M \# (S^2 \times S^2)$ and $M \# \C P^2 \# \bar{\C P}^2$ have log-symplectic structures.}